Emily is Away Too

 - 70 % positive mentions

-The game's atmosphere is widely praised for its nostalgic and immersive qualities, effectively capturing the essence of early 2000s internet culture through its dialogue, music, and detailed spoof websites.
-Players appreciate the thoughtful integration of music that enhances the emotional experience, making the game feel both comforting and engaging.
-Overall, the atmosphere serves as a love letter to the simplicity and charm of past online interactions, resonating deeply with those familiar with that era.
+The game's atmosphere is widely praised for its nostalgic and immersive recreation of early 2000s internet culture, particularly through its engaging dialogue, music selection, and detailed spoof websites.
+Players appreciate how the sound design and music enhance the experience, making it feel authentic and comforting, reminiscent of simpler times in online communication.
+Overall, the atmosphere is described as a beautiful blend of nostalgia and creativity, effectively capturing the essence of the era it represents.

 “The music and file links are absolutely fantastic and make the atmosphere feel much more real.”

 “The additional websites the game provides you with help enhance this exquisitely executed story too.
-To enhance your gameplay experience, listen to the music the girls send you in the background while chatting away to really add to that mid-2000s atmosphere!”
+(Tip: to enhance your gameplay experience, listen to the music the girls send you in the background while chatting away to really add to that mid-2000s atmosphere!)”

 “It gives off a very unique and engaging feel to it all, with the people you're chatting to even sending links to music they like, which adds more to the atmosphere surrounding the game.”